Leixlip is home to a semiconductor wafer fabrication facility and the Movidius Engineering team.

 It’s What’s Inside that Counts at Intel Ireland

-The Leixlip campus is home to a semiconductor wafer fabrication facility which produces latest generation silicon microprocessors that are at the heart of a variety of platforms and technology advancements which are essential to the way we learn, live, and work today.
+The Leixlip campus is home to a semiconductor wafer fabrication facility, which in recent years, has undergone an upgrade project that has enabled the site to be a key location for production of Intel’s 14nm process technology.
+The leading-edge silicon microprocessors that are manufactured in Ireland are at the heart of a variety of platforms and technology advancements that are essential to the way we learn, live, and work today.

 The Irish fab operations have consistently played a central role within Intel’s global manufacturing network.
 We’ve also leveraged our advanced manufacturing capability and world class infrastructure to develop new competencies for Intel in the areas of research and design.

 In September 2016 Intel announced the acquisition of Movidius, a Dublin founded company that is transforming the future of computer vision and Artificial Intelligence (AI) to accelerate innovation for the next generation of smart and connected devices.
 Movidius is at the forefront of a new era of computing.
 Their technology enables new levels of intelligence for edge devices (cameras, drone, robots) by delivering low-power, high-performance SoC platforms around computer vision.